 Once you have created an initial target list, you can start approaching guest post targets by finding email addresses and building relationships.
 You can use tools like Pressfarm to find media outlets to email.
 An essential part of all PR campaigns is building relationships or registering your name on their radars.
 It is necessary to maintain regular communication for the future and additional opportunities.

 From there, you will have to come up with guest post ideas.
 It would help if you built your thoughts around what is already known to work on their blog and understand that your target blogs need additional readers, and when you send them some topic ideas that have worked in the past, they will be more likely to give you a guest post spot.
 It is also essential to keep the audience’s expertise level in mind, and since one of your objectives is to build backlinks, you should try to pick up ideas that align with your site.

 The general next step is to pitch to blogs and media outlets about your idea and see if they will take it.
-Cold email pitching is a method to go about doing this.
+Cold email pitching an effective way to go about doing this.
 Once you have an approved concept, you can start creating the content by focusing on readability, including custom images, and getting contextual backlinks.

 Guest blogging purely to build backlinks is not viable.
-Still, it can result in some beneficial backlinks when used as part of a broader marketing strategy.
-Even if you publish a small volume of guest posts on authority sites.
-So you will be able to see a noticeable boost in your traffic and rankings.
+Even so, it can result in some beneficial backlinks when used as part of a broader marketing strategy.
+This is true even if you publish a small volume of guest posts on authority sites.
+As a result, you will be able to see a noticeable boost in your traffic and rankings.